Travelling to Tours and getting around

 1 international airport

-• 25 daily TGV connections between Paris Montparnasse and Tours in 1 hour
+• 25 daily TGV connections between Paris Montparnasse and Tours (1 hour travel time)

-• Numerous connections between Paris Austerlitz and Tours in 2 hours
+• Numerous connections between Paris Austerlitz and Tours (2 hours travel time)

-• Direct TGV services to Massy (Orly airport), Marne-la-Vallée (Disneyland) and Roissy-Charles de Gaulle airport.
+• Direct high speed train services to Massy (Orly airport), Marne-la-Vallée (Disneyland) and Roissy-Charles de Gaulle airport.

 Links with :